PrestaShop/docs/src/content/1.7/modules/creation/good-practices.md

   - modules
   - image standards
 - You should not have HTML in your PHP code; use Smarty or helper classes for views.
-- We do not accept themes using the PrestaShop base them to which only color, font and image changes etc. have been made.
+- We do not accept themes using the PrestaShop base theme to which only color, font and image changes etc. have been made.
 You should create a unique theme!  :-)
 - You should keep the store logo by default in your theme's zip, in the header and footer of your theme.

 **A few recommendations for your email templates**